gcampanella/dsf-2017/README.md

-# New uses for old tools: An introduction to mathematical programming
+# New uses for old tools
+## An introduction to mathematical programming

 By Gianluca Campanella (<gianluca@campanella.org>)